 A correctly balanced freshly prepared meal is exponentially better than balanced “kibble”, so we always recommend that route to the Shiba owner willing to commit.

-However, if any of those above-mentioned factors gives you pause - you may want to ease into home cooking until you are sure you can do it properly.
+However, if any of the above-mentioned factors gives you pause - you may want to ease into home cooking until you are sure you can do it properly.

 Admittedly, for a long time, I was among one of the many dog owners who were getting it wrong.

-It took years, but I finally learned absolutely everything I could about home feeding and realized that the diet I was preparing still lacked adequate calcium, copper, and iodine.
+It took a few years, but I finally learned absolutely everything I could about home feeding and realized that the diet I was preparing still lacked adequate calcium, and a few other vitamins and minerals such as vitamin E, D, Iodine...

 These deficiencies are now corrected and I now realize why 90% of even the most devoted dog owners can fall short on this important task.